GregTechCEu/GregTechLib-1.19/README.md

-# LDLib--Architectury
+# GregTechLib 1.19
-A template based on Architectury for creating addons for LDLib on Forge, Fabric, and Quilt, simultaneously.
+GregTech library mod based on Architectury for running on Forge, Fabric, and Quilt, simultaneously.